kostyaVyrodov/education/solid/README.md

 > It should be extracted into separate type.
 Example: extracting of logging, storing and caching into separate classes.
 You'll get 4 classes: 3 specific and 1 class-manager.

+> Developer have a tendency to attempt to solve specific problems with general solution.

+##### Open Closed Principle

+A type should be opened for extensibility and closed for modification

+This principle was discovered basing on inheritance

+Inheritance way to open class for extensibility is to add `virtual` keyword.